 - consideration is given to international applicants in accordance with the ESOS legislation.

-(10) The Director, Student Experience and Administration and Academic Registrar together with the Assistant Dean (Teaching and Learning) and the relevant Program Convenors will be responsible for ensuring that students and staff are notified of any relevant program changes.
+(10) The Pro Vice-Chancellor Student Experience and Academic Registrar together with the Assistant Dean (Teaching and Learning) and the relevant Program Convenors will be responsible for ensuring that students and staff are notified of any relevant program changes.
 This notification may include recent graduates who may seek to upgrade their programs for AQF compliance.

 (11) Programs offering admission to students in 2015 will need to operate under an AQF compliant schedule no later than June 2014 to ensure AQF compliance from 2015.